 Our grandparents had it, some of our parents had it...cataract surgery is the most common eye procedure amongst the older generation.
 Almost everyone will develop a cataract with age - it’s just a matter of time!

-Despite it's prevalence, I've come to realise that many of my patients still have a poor understanding of cataracts.
+Despite the prevalence of this condition, I've come to realise that many of my patients still have a poor understanding of cataracts.

-Below, I explain the 7 most common misconceptions about cataracts!
+Below, I explain the seven most common misconceptions about cataracts!